-- Allograft – harvested from a donor
+- Allografts — which are harvested from a donor

-Finally, the surgeon will install metal plates, rods or screws to stabilize the spine while the vertebrae grow around the graft.
+Finally, the surgeon will install metal plates, rods or screws to stabilize the spine, while the vertebrae grow around the graft.

 Minimally invasive alternatives to ACDF neck surgery

 Minimally invasive neck surgery is a compelling alternative to ACDF neck surgery because it requires no grafts or implants and is performed with only a small incision.
 This is a less invasive alternative to traditional open neck fusion.
 Its focus is to relieve neck pain, weakness and tingling associated with a herniated disc or degenerative disc disease.

 Our minimally invasive stabilization surgery at Laser Spine Institute treats severely damaged discs in the neck by removing the damaged disc and replacing it with an artificial disc to stabilize the spine.
 This procedure is performed through a less than 1-inch, muscle-sparing incision.
 The minimally invasive approach to cervical fusion is performed on an outpatient basis and allows our patients to experience no lengthy recovery^ compared to patients who choose to undergo traditional open neck procedures.